Final Regulatory Flexibility Analysis for the Crab Rationalization Program for the Bering Sea and Aleutian Islands King and Tanner Crabs

 This Final Regulatory Flexibility Analysis evaluates the impacts of the Crab Rationalization Program for the King and Tanner fisheries in the Bering Sea and Aleutian Islands on small entities.

-National Oceanographic and Atmospheric Administration’s National Marine Fisheries Service (NMFS) published the proposed rule for the Program in the Federal Register on October 29, 2004 (69 FR 63200).
+NOAA Fisheries published the proposed rule for the Program in the Federal Register on October 29, 2004 (69 FR 63200).
 An Initial Regulatory Flexibility Analysis (IRFA) was prepared for the proposed rule, and described in the classification section of the preamble to the rule.
 The public comment period ended on December 13, 2004.
-NMFS received 49 letters of public comment on the proposed rule.
-NMFS summarized these letters into 234 separate comments.
+NOAA Fisheries received 49 letters of public comment on the proposed rule.
+NOAA Fisheries summarized these letters into 234 separate comments.
 Of these, three comments were specifically directed to the IRFA and are presented in this FRFA.
 Several comments directly or indirectly dealt with economic impacts to small entities resulting from the management measures presented in the proposed rule.
 These comments and responses are included in the preamble to the final rule.

 Implementation of the final rule will change the overall reporting structure and recordkeeping requirements of the participants in the BSAI crab fisheries.
-Under the final rule, all participants will be required to provide additional reporting.
+All participants will be required to provide additional reporting.
 Each harvester will be required to track harvests to avoid exceeding his or her allocation.
 As in other North Pacific rationalized fisheries, processors will provide catch recording data to managers to monitor harvest of allocations.
 Processors will be required to record deliveries and processing activities to aid in Program administration.